reggiemace/note-taker/README.md

 This application runs on the heroku server

-The walk through vide can be seen here: https://youtu.be/2GRuyqOPH0s

 ## License

 This application is license through MIT.
 You can find more out more about the license at : [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT).